FZJ-IEK3-VSA/HiSim/docs/componentsworkflow.rst

 Understanding components is an essential part of `HiSim`.
 For the basic simulations, the requirements to handle components are twofold:

-* create an object to be implemented within the `setup function`
+* create an Component object to be implemented within the `setup function`
 * connect Component objects among themselves.

-The examples implemented in *HiSim* are used here as
+The snippets showed here are found in the examples file `basic_household.py`.

 Create a Component object
 --------------------------------------